drop-target-pinball/coroutine/README.md

 context:

 - `Sleep`: resume after a time duration has elapsed
-- `WaitFor`: resume when a specific event is received
+- `WaitFor`: resume when a specific event has been received
-- `WaitForUntil`: resume when a specific event is received or after a time duration has elapsed
+- `WaitForUntil`: resume when a specific event has been received or after a time duration has elapsed

 The return values of the yield functions should be checked to see if the coroutine has been canceled.
 If so, it should perform any necessary cleanup